fabricelacharme/ColorSlider/README.md

 It is a free interpretation of the original code from Michal Brylka published in the site Code Project. see https://www.codeproject.com/Articles/17395/Owner-drawn-trackbar-slider

-The slider shape can be either paint or replaced by an image.
+The slider shape can be either paint or replaced by an image (ThumbImage property).

 # Events:
 * ValueChanged